 Audio – 16 kHz sample rate, 16-bit linear sample

-TIDA-01589 features Adaptive Digital’s multi-microphone capable HD AEC, and includes beamforming, noise reduction, anti-howling, adaptive filtering, nonlinear processing, and double talk detection to produce a high-quality, full-duplex real-time communication between two participants.
+TIDA-01589 features Adaptive Digital’s multi-microphone capable acoustic echo cancellation algorithm HD AEC, and additionally includes acoustic beamforming, noise reduction, anti-howling, adaptive filtering, nonlinear processing, and double talk detection software to produce a high-quality, full-duplex, real-time communication between two participants.

 HD AEC on TI DSPs